os-js/manual.os-js.org/src/v3/guide/cli/README.md

 ## Commands

-All commands are provided via `npm` scipts:
+All commands are provided via `npm` scripts:

 * `build` - Builds core and all packages
 * `watch` - Same as build, but watches for changes